0rtis/dfktools/README.md

     # wishing_well.start_quest(hero_id, 5, private_key, nonce, gas_price_gwei, rpc_server, logger)
     # quest_id = hero_to_quest(hero_id, rpc_server)
+    # time.sleep(30)
     # nonce = nonce + 1
     # complete_quest(hero_id, prv, nonce, gas_price_gwei, rpc_server, logger)
 ```

 #### Questing flow
-The quest requires at least 5 stamina to complete.
-Check the current stamina of a given hero with `get_current_stamina`.
+The wishing well quest requires at least 5 stamina to complete.
+Check the current stamina of any given hero with `get_current_stamina`.
 Start the quest with `start_quest`.
 The second parameter is the number of attempt.
 To optimize the cost of gas, it is recommended
 to use a hero at full stamina (25) and do 5 attempts every call.